devglobalpartners/ramp-code/colab/README.md

 pip install -e .
 ```

-to install the ramp modules.
-This command will finish quickly.
+to install the ramp modules. *Be sure to include the period at the end of the pip install command!* That period tells the pip command to look for the information it needs in the current working directory.
+The *pip install* command will finish quickly.

 To test whether your installation worked, start a python session as follows: